Interview: Ask Jimmy Wales What You Will 161

 That is a pretty big-ass fault in design.
 It needs to be bookified more to actually be really useful for even more people.

-To be able to just skim through the entire Wiki in a lo
+To be able to just skim through the entire Wiki in a logical way would be very useful.

 If you honestly believe the name makes everything in Britannica true, you've made a serious mistake.
 There was a study a couple years ago that suggested for major topics wikipedia is both more in depth, and has approximately the same factual error/word rate.